-Strikes across South Africa’s mining industry last year led to above-inflation pay increases.
-The industrial unrest and wage changes were partly behind Gold Fields’ decision to spin off its local assets.
+Strikes across South Africas mining industry last year led to above-inflation pay increases.
+The industrial unrest and wage changes were partly behind Gold Fields decision to spin off its local assets.
 (Delwyn Verasamy, M&G)

 Sibanye Gold, the South African miner spun off from Gold Fields this year "will not be coerced into unsustainable outcomes," it said in a statement on Tuesday.
 Any increase above the consumer price index isn’t sustainable, chief executive Neal Froneman said on a conference call.

 The company and South African peers AngloGold Ashanti and Harmony Gold Mining are battling unions over demands for wage gains of more than 100%.
+Profit margins have been squeezed by a 20% slump in gold prices this year, hurting efforts to boost output after strikes reduced volumes in 2012.

 "We’ve given our negotiators a very tough mandate," Froneman said.
 "There’s a very strong compact between the gold chief executives."